 Word on leadership

-It may sound that there is little room for leaders in self-organized teams.
-Nothing can be far away from the truth.
-Leader’s responsibility is now shifted towards influencing team rather than telling what to do.
-The author presents a concept of containers, differences, and exchanges as a way to make an impact.
+It may sound like there is little room for leaders in self-organized teams.
+Actually, nothing could be further away from the truth.
+It’s just that a leader’s responsibility has now shifted towards influencing the team rather than just telling them what to do.
+The author presents the concept of containers, differences, and exchanges as a way to make an impact.

 The certain context within which self-organization happens.
 It is rules and restrictions imposed on the team.